Updated on: 2/22/2019

-Three people suffered significant injuries and had to be hospitalized Monday evening after a collision involving a motorcycle and two cars that occurred on Fauntleroy Way in West Seattle.
+Three people suffered significant injuries and had to be hospitalized Monday evening after a motorcycle accident involving multiple vehicles that occurred on Fauntleroy Way in West Seattle.

 According to the West Seattle Herald, a woman driving a Mini Cooper was headed northbound on Fauntleroy Way just after 6:15 p.m.
 Monday near the intersection at Alaska Street.
 Another vehicle reportedly headed eastbound on Alaska Street entered the intersection perpendicular to the Mini Cooper and struck it.